Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

-Her thoughts were interrupted by Dixon who came in to open the curtains, releasing a bright display of dust particles dancing in the shard of daylight that came streaming into the room as the maid opened the curtains.
+Her thoughts were interrupted by Dixon.
+A bright display of dust particles danced merrily in the shard of daylight that came streaming into the room as the maid opened the curtains.

-Normally not the role of the cook to mend a hem, but Mrs. Patterson took extra pride in her sewing ability and when she once criticized Dixon for a crooked seam, it was decided in order to avert domestic warfare, that in the future all manner of things to do with fabric and thread would be the domain of Mrs. Patterson.
+Normally not the role of the cook to mend a hem, Mrs Patterson took extra pride in her sewing ability and when she once criticized Dixon for a crooked seam, it was decided in order to avert domestic warfare, that in the future all manner of things to do with fabric and thread would be the domain of Mrs Patterson.

 Only Bridgit and her father were in residence at their St Leonard’s On Sea five-storey home.
-Despite their social position, entertaining was something they did rarely, so aside from Dixon and Mrs. Patterson, the remainder of the household staff consisted only of Mr. Chapman the butler; Perkins the valet; Annie, who took on both responsibilities of kitchen maid and general under-housemaid duties; and the tasks of houseboy fell to Perkins’ nephew, Rodney.
+Despite their social position, entertaining was something they did rarely, so aside from Dixon and Mrs Patterson, the remainder of the household staff consisted only of Mr Chapman the butler; Perkins the valet; Annie, who took on both responsibilities of kitchen maid and general under-housemaid duties; and the tasks of houseboy fell to Perkins’ nephew, Rodney.

-There was one other addition to the household staff – the rather now aged French chef, Monsieur Dubois who had worked for Sir Frank Darnell decades ago and, when Sir Frank discovered the man was now homeless and penniless because he was infirm and no longer able to run a large kitchen had rendered him penniless and homeless, Sir Frank hired him to join the staff at their home in Warrior Square as chef – however, the only time Monsieur was required to cook was if either Sir Frank or Lady Bridgit felt in the mood for something in particular – the rest of Monsieur’s days were spent reading and reminiscing.
+There was one other addition to the household staff – the rather now aged French chef, Monsieur Dubois who had worked for Sir Frank Darnell decades ago.
+When, on a trip to London, Sir Frank learned the man’s infirmity and subsequent inability to run a large kitchen had rendered him penniless and homeless, Sir Frank hired him to join the staff at their home in Warrior Square as chef – however, the only time Monsieur was required to cook was if either Sir Frank or Lady Bridgit felt in the mood for something in particular – the rest of Monsieur’s days were spent reading and reminiscing.

 As she had completed her immediate chores and not waiting for a response from her mistress, Dixon left the room, closing the door behind her and leaving Bridgit again to her thoughts.

 Yesterday had been quite an ordinary day, yesterday evening equally so.
-Bridgit retired as usual and went to sleep, but as she began to dream, that was where normal ended.
+Bridgit retired as usual and went to sleep, and as she began to dream, that was where normal had ended.

 “How strange,” Bridgit remarked supposedly to herself but obviously loud enough that a young woman standing near her said, “I’m sorry?
 I didn’t hear you.
 What would you like to order?”